Think about three successful B2B SaaS companies.

 Establishing Business Goals

-Often times, business goals are financial in nature and expressed in metrics such as total revenue, new bookings, annual recurring revenue (ARR) and monthly recurring revenue (MRR).
+Business goals are usually financial goals such as total revenue, new bookings, annual recurring revenue (ARR) and monthly recurring revenue (MRR), and each team (Marketing, Sales, Customer Success, etc.) contributes to the business goal.

 An example of a business goal would be: